jaeheejung/jaeheejung.github.io/research.md

 Jung, Jae-Hee.
 "Does Moral Rhetoric Fuel or Reduce Divides Between Parties and Non-Copartisan Voters?" _Under review._

-Culpepper, Pepper, Jae-Hee Jung, Taeku Lee, and Ryan Shandler.
+Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
 "Media Coverage of Inequality, Fairness Considerations, and Support for Redistribution in Six Countries." _Under review._

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
 "When Does Media Coverage Have Durable Effects on Policy Attitudes?"